quarklang/QUARK/docs/proposal.md

 complex * -.5i; % Arithmetic operations on complex numbers.
 This returns .5-1.5i
 (-.5 + .3i) ** 5; % Use **n to raise to the power n
 complex = 2.6 - 1.3i;
-% The following assertions resturn true norm(complex) == 2.6**2 + (-1.3)**2; % use norm() to get the norm
+% The following assertions reurns true norm(complex) == 2.6**2 + (-1.3)**2; % use norm() to get the norm
 complex[0] == 2.6; % get real part
 complex[1] == -1.3; % get imaginary part